cwdcwd/github-universe/blog-post.md

 ### Some other interesting things

 #### Code.gov
-The US Goverment has announced ... stuff //TODO insert blurb here
+The US Federal Goverment has announced a [policy](https://sourcecode.cio.gov/) for government use of source code.
+Traditionally a slow-shifting leviathan, the Government has awoken to the importance of software and the impacts and costs of IP on its production and usage.
+Their aim is to promote open source code reuse within government agencies in order to stop "reinventing the wheel".
+An inteteresting and admirable goal but I think [this portion](https://sourcecode.cio.gov/Exceptions/) might become an oft-abused loop hole.
 ![code.gov](https://github.com/cwdcwd/github-universe/raw/master/images/2016-09-14_174551225_152BA_iOS.jpg)

 #### Operation Code
 [Operation Code](https://operationcode.org/) is a great non-profit designed to help military veterans get trained in software development.
 OC provides the infrastructure for match-making technical volunteers with Vets for education and training in the software space.
-Great stuff.
+Great stuff all around.

 #### Investing in Future of Developers
-Much of the keynotes spoke about the future the software, and tech industry in general, and how we're likley facing a labour gap in the space. //TODO insert slide shot here
+Much of the keynotes spoke about the future the software, and tech industry in general, and how we're likley facing a labour gap in the space.
+They spoke of many for-profit and non-profit initiatives that are dedicated to addressing this shortage.
 ![future](https://github.com/cwdcwd/github-universe/raw/master/images/2016-09-15_170819382_3A36D_iOS.jpg)

 ### Conclusion
+The Github Universe event was a great experience.
+The open source community is alive, thriving and growing.
+The imporantance of software has reached deeply into all industries and aspected of our economy and governement.
+Github is a driving factor in all this and the "Universe" that it has created is impactful beyond just technology on social, economic and political levels.

 ![octokat](https://raw.githubusercontent.com/cwdcwd/github-universe/master/images/2016-09-15_180253690_E637B_iOS.jpg)